MicrosoftDocs/iis-docs/iis/publish/deploying-application-packages/deploying-drupal-via-packages-in-a-hosting-environment.md

 #### Install MySQL on your Database Server

-To install MySQL, [click here on this link](http://dev.mysql.com/downloads/mysql/5.1.html) to download MySQL 5.1 and complete the steps described in the **Install MySQL on Your Database Server** in this document.
+To install MySQL, go to [Download MySQL Community Server](http://dev.mysql.com/downloads/mysql/5.1.html) to download MySQL 5.1 and complete the steps described in the **Install MySQL on Your Database Server** in this document.

 **Next Steps:**

 - If the Web Deploy 2.0 component is newly installed, you must configure it to allow delegated deployments.
 Refer to the link: [*Configure the Web Deploy Component on the Web Server*](../../web-hosting/joining-the-web-hosting-gallery/configure-site-for-web-deploy-publishing.md) for more information.
 - After you install and configure the server components, validate your server configuration by following the procedures described at the link: [*Validate Your Server Configuration*](../../web-hosting/joining-the-web-hosting-gallery/validate-your-server-configuration.md).